Bohdanski/cs-sales-change-report/README.txt

-v0.3 - 05/20/2020 - Updated beta version to now take in a mic item dump flat file, to poplulate the category field v0.4 - 05/21/2020 - Updated beta version to now bring in the Brand field from the mic item dump v0.5 - 06/08/2020 - Updated beta version to now calculate Inventory Weeks On Hand Column
+v0.3 - 05/20/2020 - Updated beta version to now take in a mic item dump flat file, to poplulate the category field v0.4 - 05/21/2020 - Updated beta version to now bring in the Brand field from the mic item dump v0.5 - 06/08/2020 - Updated beta version to now calculate Inventory Weeks On Hand Column v0.51 - 06/09/2020 - Fixed bug where old Excel files would not be automatically deleted

 # Author